Compare the best regression testing tools in 2026, from AI-native Virtuoso QA to Selenium and Tricentis Tosca. Find the right fit for your team.

 The market now divides clearly: legacy code-dependent platforms versus AI-native solutions that autonomously generate, execute, and heal test suites.

 The difference?
 10x speed gains and 88% maintenance reduction.
-This guide compares 14 leading platforms to help you choose the right approach for your team.
+This guide compares 10 leading tools and 3 frameworks to help you choose the right approach for your team.

 Before comparing platforms, here's what separates tools worth considering from those that create more work than they save.